sansseriff/phd_thesis/src/chapter_05/section_06_aph_hw.md

     A quantum communication experiment requires time-tagging photons with respect to a 50 GHz clock with 95% fidelity.
 That is, 95% of the timing measurements of detected photons emitted at the same time with respect to a clock fall within a 20 ps bin.
 Say the detector and readout electronics have a combined jitter of 10 ps FWHM, and a mode locked laser is used for the experiment that generates transform-limited Gaussian pulses.
 You tune it's temporal length to a value for which the total timing uncertainty of time-tagged photons — including system jitter and pulse temporal length — matches the 95 % fidelity at 50 GHz requirement.
 Assume detector jitter has a Gaussian shape as well.

-8. Find the spectral width of a filter that would transmit 95% of the photons from the mode locked laser.
+8. (8 pts) Find the spectral width of a filter that would transmit 95% of the photons from the mode locked laser.
 What is the dark count rate with this filter, using the expression from (1.7) and T = 293 K?

     <span class=blue markdown> **Answer:** </span>